mWater/mwater-visualization/docs/Schema.md

 `columns`: array of columns of the table

+`jsonql`: Optional custom JsonQL expression.
+This allows a simple table to be translated to an arbitrarily complex JsonQL expression before being sent to the server.

 `sql`: sql expression that gets the table.
 Usually just name of the table. *Note*: this is only for when sharing a schema file with [LookupSchemaMap](https://github.com/mWater/jsonql/blob/master/src/LookupSchemaMap.coffee)

 ## Column properties